How often can you refinance your home?

 Frequently asked questions on refinancing your mortgage

-• Refinancing in general hurts your credit score, though usually only temporarily.
+Refinancing hurts your credit score, though usually only temporarily.
 Whenever you apply for a loan and the lender conducts a hard credit check, your credit score is impacted.
 Credit inquiries impact your FICO score for about one year, or sometimes less.
 By applying for a second or subsequent refinances before a year has elapsed, your FICO score may decrease further, as multiple inquiries tend to add up in terms of the impact on your score.

-• If refinancing is not the right choice and you’re looking for ways to access your equity, the options include a home equity loan and a home equity line of credit (HELOC).
+If refinancing is not the right choice and you’re looking for ways to access your equity, the options include a home equity loan and a home equity line of credit (HELOC).
 Home equity loans allow for borrowing against the equity in your home and provide a lump sum payment that’s repaid in monthly installments.
-A HELOC functions very much like a credit card—you’re provided with a credit line that can be used and repaid as needed.
+A HELOC functions very much like a credit card—you’re provided with a credit line that you can use and repay as needed.
 If your goal is to simply lower the monthly payments on your existing mortgage, a mortgage recast might be worth considering.
 Using a recast, you pay a lump sum toward your mortgage balance.
 The loan is then re-amortized based on the new, lower balance, which results in a new lower monthly payment.

 Additional reporting by Mia Taylor